claimvantage/sfdx-jenkins-shared-library/README.md

 ### createScratchOrg

 [Creates a scratch org](https://github.com/claimvantage/sfdx-jenkins-shared-library/tree/master/vars/createScratchOrg.groovy) and adds values relating to that to the supplied `org` object for use by later steps.
 This step has to come before most other steps.
-The org is created with the minimum duration value of `--durationdays 1` as the number of active scatch orgs is limited, and failing builds might not get to their **deleteScratchOrg** step.
+The org is created with the minimum duration value of `--durationdays 1` as the number of active scratch orgs is limited, and failing builds might not get to their **deleteScratchOrg** step.
 Details of the created org are output into the log via an **echo** step.

 * _org_